ibm-cloud-docs/watsonxdata/cpdctl_commands_specialcase.md

 ## Scenario 4: Workaround for `--api-key` validation failure in `sparkjob` and `tablemaint` commands
 {: #cpdctl_commands_specialcase4}

-In some edge cases, the `--api-key` flag might fail validation when used with the `sparkjob create` and `tablemaint` commands.
-This issue can occur due to auto Base64 encoding problems.
-As a workaround, you can use the hidden flag `--en-apikey` to manually provide an encoded API key.
+In some edge cases, if the `--api-key` flag fails validation when used with the `sparkjob create` and `tablemaint` commands, you can alternatively use the hidden flag `--en-apikey` to manually provide an encoded API key.

 For {{site.data.keyword.lakehouse_short}} software deployments, use the following format `--en-apikey "ZenApiKey <Encoded_API_Key>"`